fpelliccioni/cpuid-py/README.md

 A user-friendly Python library that automatically identifies your CPU vendor, model, microarchitecture, and supported instruction sets.
 Built on top of [cpuid-native](https://github.com/fpelliccioni/cpuid-py-native) for direct hardware access.

+> **⚠️ x86/x64 ONLY**: This library depends on the CPUID instruction which is **exclusive to x86/x64 processors**.
+It will **NOT work on ARM** processors (Apple Silicon M1/M2/M3, Raspberry Pi, AWS Graviton, etc.).
+Installation or execution on ARM will fail because the underlying `cpuid-native` extension cannot be built on ARM architectures.

 ## Features

 - **Automatic CPU identification** - Detects Intel, AMD, and VIA processors